 Taking responsibility for your health is theoretically not that difficult.
 You eat the right foods.
 You exercise your body on a routine basis.
 You manage your stress.
 You pay attention to changes in your body and make corrective actions.
 This isn’t rocket science by any means.
 But… you have to do all of these things and more to get and stay healthy.

+Once the new reality of dealing with a global pandemic has been addressed, we need to focus on what needs to be done when some measure of normalcy has been reestablished.
 One of the additional things is to maintain a positive attitude.
 There is scientific proof that how we view life actually changes our DNA.
 If we expect to be sick, the body will respond.
 If we expect to be well, the body will respond.
 There are genetic factors in some diseases such as cancer, diabetes, and heart disease.
 If our attitude is that these diseases are inevitable, we are more likely to suffer from them.

 The basis of healthy eating is to limit our calories to what our body can use.
 The type of foods that we eat is then the second issue.
 Processed foods tend to have high sugar and salt content, with certain preservatives such as nitrates and nitrites being especially problematical.
 The medical profession has proven to be an inaccurate source of information about nutrition and its effects on health.